Supply chain woes haven't halted rise in local liquor sales - Salisbury Post

 Supply chain woes haven’t halted rise in local liquor sales

-SALISBURY — Rowan-Kannapolis Alcoholic Beverage Control workers arrived for work around 6 a.m.
+SALISBURY — Rowan-Kannapolis Alcoholic Beverage Control staff arrived for work around 6 a.m.
 Monday expecting a shipment of bottles from the state warehouse, but the truck carrying the liquor never arrived.

 The 6:30 a.m. delivery time passed and the local authority learned the truck wouldn’t arrive until Wednesday, which was problematic.
 Deliveries to stores and restaurants were delayed and the ABC overhauled employee schedules to fit delivery into a compressed time frame.
 The ABC board is also regularly shorted bottles.